mariavs11/ece16/Python/Lab7/README.md

-#Lab 7
+# Lab 7

-### One of the objective of this lab was to implement a HR monitor by using Machine Learning.
+### One of the objectives of this lab was to implement a HR monitor by using Machine Learning.
 The second objective was to build a wearable with all the classes that we created in previous labs.

 For tutorial 1